ranimkhojah/test-prioritization-tools/README.md

 There are 2 coverage scripts that can be used for 2 different formats of tests:
 1) [ Company A ] Extracting system-level tests from seperate text files in a directory.
 2) [ Company B ] Extracting integration-level tests from a test suite and the corresponding system-level tests from the docstrings of each test in the test suite.

+We also provide the R scripts in `src/coverage/coverage_visualization/coverage_plot/` to visualize the coverage on a system and integration level along with the input in `company_A_and_B_plots.zip` zip file (needs to be unzipped) to regenerate the plots in the paper.

 #### How to run
 1) cd to `src/coverage/`